 An important part of generating force in your throw is your back leg position.
 You need to find the right balance for yourself.
 I’ve seen many Quarterbacks struggling to get this part right.
 You should push your force toward the target with your back leg, this will make sure you don’t have wasted motion in the throwing arm.
 And will get the momentum going in the right direction.

-When the back leg creates horizontal and rotational for it allows the lower body to lead the throw which is critical to get a quicker release.
+When the back leg creates horizontal and rotational force, it allows the lower body to lead the throw, which is critical to get a quicker release.

 Driving The Elbow